Charlotte County Divorce Lawyers

 The court's rulings must be made exclusively upon the limited evidence that is presented in court, and nothing else.
 Because the court is restricted in what the court can and cannot do, a settlement can offer a wider range of options.
 It may be best, therefore, to try to keep emotions out of the case and logically look at settling your case out of court if at all possible.

-Call on an Effective Divorce Lawyer
+Call on an Effective Charlotte County Divorce Attorney

 At Bogle Law our caring and compassionate legal team will help you determine the best options for each aspect of your divorce.
 We will discuss each point as needed, including child support, visitation, alimony and property division so that your goals for the dissolution are achieved.